KrzysiekGL/libcgl/README.md

-# CGL - Chris OpenGL engine
+# libCGL - Chris OpenGL Engine library
 ---
 Current state of this library is heavily WIP, but it works.
-For me at least.

 ## Required Libraries
 All of used libraries to compile CGL and/or application using CGL are: